 This is the uppermost layer of the Epidermis and consists of dead keratinocytes.
 In this layer, the cells are filled with keratin, the same tough protein that makes up your hair and nails.
 The stratum corneum acts as a protective barrier.

-A thin layer of dead skin cells that helps the skin stretch and resist friction damage, particularly around the soles of your feet and palms.
+A thin layer of dead skin cells helps the skin stretch and resist friction damage, particularly around the soles of your feet and palms.

 The middle layer of the epidermis, consisting of flat Keratinocytes that have no nuclei or centre.
 When doctors measure melanomas to see how far they’ve penetrated, known as the Breslow thickness, these measurements start from The Stratum Granulosum.